How To Get Rid Of Bird Mites Naturally – Bird Mite Images

-Parasitic mites pose a serious threat to the health of cage birds, and some can even affect bird keepers.
-The most familiar parasites are the Red Mite and the Northern Mite, but lesser known species which affect our birds include the Scaly Leg Mite, the Canary Lung Mite, and the Grain or Flour Mite.
+Parasitic mites pose a serious threat to cage birds’ health, and some can even affect bird keepers.
+The most familiar parasites are the Red Mite and the Northern Mite, but lesser-known species which affect our birds include the Scaly Leg Mite, the Canary Lung Mite, and the Grain or Flour Mite.

-In the annual battle with these pests, there is no ‘final solution’; fanciers may go for a year or two with few problems, but the war is never-ending, and it is vital to understand the enemy.
+There is no’ final solution’ in the annual battle with these pests; fanciers may go for a year or two with few problems, but the war is never-ending, and it is vital to understand the enemy.
 Mites are among the most successful animal groups on the planet; 45,000 different species have been identified, but scientists think there may be over a million species out there!
 They have been around for 400 million years and have colonized the planet from its depths, 15,000 feet down in the ocean, to its heights, 20,000 feet up in the Himalayas.
-The numbers are beyond counting; a single bag of leaf-mould gathered from any oak-wood will contain over a million mites from 50 different species, and hundreds of species will be found your local park, pond or gardens.
+The numbers are beyond counting; a single bag of leaf-mould gathered from any oak-wood will contain over a million mites from 50 different species, and hundreds of species will be found in your local park, pond, or gardens.

 How To Get Rid Of Bird Mites Naturally

 - For treatment in the home, I recommend you frequently vacuum all carpet and upholstery and dispose of the bag or vacuum contents in a sealed bag outdoors.

 - Use food grade diatomaceous earth dust in all cracks and crevices around the perimeter of the bird room.